Fritz Leiber's Lankhmar: The New Adventures of Fafhrd and Gray Mouser

 Fritz Leiber's Lankhmar: The New Adventures of Fafhrd and Gray Mouser is an accessory for the 2nd edition of the Advanced Dungeons & Dragons fantasy role-playing game, published in 1996.

+Contents

+Fritz Leiber's Lankhmar: The New Adventures of Fafhrd and Gray Mouser is a supplement for playing in Lankhmar, using a simplified version of 2nd edition Advanced Dungeons & Dragons rules, including some starting adventures.

 Publication history

 Fritz Leiber's Lankhmar: The New Adventures of Fafhrd and Gray Mouser was published by TSR, Inc. in 1996.